 “The more that you read, the more things you’ll know.
 The more that you learn, the more places you’ll go.“–Dr. Seuss

-I am re-blogging this from a few years ago because March is National Reading Month and Saturday, March 2nd is Dr. Seuss’s birthday.
-My college isn’t putting this even together anymore so it makes me a little sad to not be participating in this way but it is a fond memory of reading to kids in a school where I once taught.
+I am re-blogging this from several years ago because March is National Reading Month and Tuesday, March 2nd is Dr. Seuss’s birthday.
+My college isn’t putting this together anymore so it makes me a little sad to not be participating in this way but it is a fond memory of reading to kids in a school where I once taught.
 We can all celebrate the day and month by encouraging young readers and ourselves to celebrate reading.

 I love Read Across America for personal reasons.